This package contains a set of strict shared typescript configs.

 options.

-that, you'll want to use one of the configs that extends base.json instead
+of that, you'll want to use one of the configs that extends base.json

 This package contains a set of strict shared typescript configs.